NiklasPhabian/olfs/README.md

 <img src="http://www.esipfed.org/sites/default/files/esip-logo.png" align="right" width="300" />

 ## Introduction
 This repository holds the development of the citation-enabled OLFS of the OPeNDAP server Hyrax.
-The OLFS extrention is developed as an ESIP lab project.
+The OLFS extention is developed as an ESIP lab project.

 The goal of this project is to extend the API of the Open-Source Project for a Network Data Access Protocol (OPeNDAP) to generate citations that precisely match the requested data.
 We have implemented these extensions in the pydap server [occur_pydap](https://github.com/NiklasPhabian/occur_pydap), and created a stand-alone server [occur](https://github.com/NiklasPhabian/occur) that intercepts requests to an OPeNDAP server and extends the API to allow to request citations.
 We are now extending the Open Lightweight Frontend Server (OLFS) of the Hyrax Server.

 ## Phase 1 Design:
 In Phase 1, we leave the backend server (BES) unmodified and solely extend functionalities in the OLFS.

+[phase1_design]:doc/README/OLFSextention.jpg

 ### Rest API
 We are extending the OPeNDAP REST API to allow citation requests.
 E.g. a data request to data located at